 Lake Elmenteita’s name is derived from the Maasai word ‘ol muteita’, meaning ‘place of dust’.
 But don’t let the name fool you: with its turquoise waters and lush shoreline, this area is anything but dusty and dreary.
 And nowhere is this clearer than at Lake Elmenteita Serena Camp.

-Accommodation consists of 24 Luxury Tents, each with Wi-Fi, a mini-bar, electronic safe, and a private deck overlooking with a view to the lake.
+Accommodation consists of 25 Luxury suites, each with Wi-Fi, a mini-bar, electronic safe, and a private deck overlooking with a view to the lake.
 For extra opulence, book a spot in the Flamingo Suite which comes with a spacious lounge and its own private plunge pool.
 The main area includes a bar, restaurant, and a lounge.